-ASI is dedicated to protect the privacy rights of our participants and the confidential information entrusted to us.
-The commitment of each ASI employee to ensure that your health information is never compromised is a principal concept of our practice.
+The Autism Society of Indiana (ASI) is dedicated to protecting the privacy rights of our participants and the confidential information entrusted to us.
+The commitment of each ASI employee/contractor to ensure that your health information is never compromised is a principal concept of our practice.
 We may, from time to time, amend our privacy policies and practices, but will always inform you of any changes that might affect your rights.

 Protecting your Personal Healthcare Information